FelixOnline/v2/content/articles/2013-6-20-letting-old-cats-out-of-their-bags-pallab-ghosh.md

 __TA: Something I’ve noticed is that there is a general underlying tone, but there are changes from year to year.
 One year it’s a bit more light hearted, then the next year it’s a bit more serious.
 How did you choose that?__

 PG: Yes it tends to go like that.
 I took my inspiration from a guy called Steve Marshall, who was Editor when I was a first year.
 He had this certain approach (humour).
 The Editors who followed him were a bit more straightforward.
 They wanted to kind of distinguish themselves by not having the same approach.
 You only get one shot at it and it’s great fun.
 So you shouldn’t have any regrets at the end of it.

+{{< figure src="http://felixonline.co.uk/img/upload/201306210142-tna08-pallab1.jpg" title="The front cover depicting the campaign to save the tea room" caption="The front cover depicting the campaign to save the tea room" attr="" >}}

 __TA: How did you get involved at Felix?__

 PG: I didn’t think of journalism or newspapers as my thing.
 I was quite keen on athletics.
 I went along to a meeting of University of London Athletics Club and there was no one there – I probably turned up at the wrong place.
 So I thought, I’ll have to find something else to do.